 Headquartered and based in Bozeman, Montana, we at Yellow Dog consider ourselves quite lucky to have a national treasure like Yellowstone National Park located directly in our “backyard.”

 Anglers would be hard-pressed to find a destination with as much public water within such a condensed area.
-Combined this amazing access with the quality of the fishing, and there is arguably no place in the western United States quite like Yellowstone.
-Anglers can also target an impressive diversity of freshwater species in the Park, including native Yellowstone cutthroat, grayling, and whitefish, as well as wild rainbow, brown, brook and lake trout.
+Combined with this amazing access and the fishing quality, there is arguably no place in the western United States quite like Yellowstone.
+Anglers can also target an impressive diversity of freshwater species in the Park, including native Yellowstone cutthroat, grayling, and whitefish, as well as wild rainbow, brown, brook, and lake trout.